peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 coefficients as an input.

-    **Longwave:** The adding method is performed in total five times with different choices of ‘idealised’ optical thickess, i.e. thickness assuming radiation exchanged with the surface, space, or neighouring layers (resp.).
+    **Longwave:** The adding method is performed in total five times with different choices of ‘idealised’ optical thickness, i.e. thickness assuming radiation exchanged with the surface, space, or neighbouring layers (resp.).

 Gaseous Transmission
 --------------------